The Simplicity of Physical Laws: Theoretical Benefits

 \subsection{Symmetries}

-Symmetry principles play important roles in theory construction and discovery.
-Physicists routinely use symmetries to justify or guide their physical postulates.
-However, whether symmetries hold is an empirical fact, not guaranteed by the world \textit{a priori}.
-So why should we regard symmetry principles to be useful, and what are they targeting?
-I suggest that certain applications of symmetry principles are defeasible guides for finding simple laws.
-In such cases, their epistemic usefulness may come from the fact that certain symmetries are defeasible indicators for simplicity.\footnote{For a related perspective, see \cite{north2021physics}.}
+Symmetry principles play an important role in theory construction and discovery.
+Physicists often use symmetries to justify or guide their physical postulates.
+However, whether symmetries hold is an empirical matter, not guaranteed \textit{a priori}.
+Why, then, should we regard symmetry principles as useful, and what do they target?
+I propose that certain applications of symmetry principles serve as defeasible guides for identifying simple laws.
+In such cases, their epistemic value is parasitic on that of simplicity.\footnote{For a related perspective, see \cite{north2021physics}.}

-Consider again the toy example in (\ref{E1}).
-This law violates time-translation invariance and time-reversal invariance.
-In this case, we have a much better law that is time-translation and time-reversal invariant:
+Consider again the toy example in (\ref{E1}), which violates time-translation and time-reversal invariance.
+By contrast, a better law that upholds both symmetries is:

-The presence of the two symmetries in (\ref{E2}) and the lack of them in (\ref{E1}), indicate that all else being equal we should prefer (\ref{E2}) to (\ref{E1}).
-We can explain this preference by appealing to their relative complexity. (\ref{E2}) is much simpler than (\ref{E1}), and the existence of the symmetries are good indicators of the relative simplicity.
-However, in this comparison, we are assuming that both equations are valid for the relevant evidence (evidence obtained so far or total evidence that will ever be obtained).
-The preference is compatible with the fact that \textit{if} empirical data is better captured by (\ref{E1}), we should prefer (\ref{E1}) to (\ref{E2}).
+The presence of these two symmetries in (\ref{E2}) and their absence in (\ref{E1}) suggest that, all else being equal, we should prefer (\ref{E2}) to (\ref{E1}).
+This preference can be explained by their relative complexity: (\ref{E2}) is much simpler than (\ref{E1}), and the presence of symmetries serves as an indicator of simplicity.
+However, this preference assumes that both equations are compatible with the available evidence (evidence obtained so far or total evidence that will ever be obtained).
+This does not preclude that \textit{if} empirical data is better captured by (\ref{E1}), then we should prefer (\ref{E1}) to (\ref{E2}).

-In the relevant situations where symmetry principles are guides to simplicity, they are only defeasible guides.
-Symmetry principles are not an end in itself for theory choice.
-I shall provide two more examples to show that familiar symmetry principles are not sacred, but rather defeasible indicators of simplicity, that can be ultimately sacrificed if we already have a reasonably simple theory that is better than the alternatives.
+When symmetry principles function as guides to simplicity, they do so in a defeasible manner.
+Symmetry principles are not ultimate criteria for theory choice.
+To illustrate this point, I present two further examples demonstrating that widely accepted symmetry principles are not sacrosanct but rather contingent indicators of simplicity that can be disregarded if a superior, simple theory is available.

-The first is the toy example of the Mandelbrot world (Figure 1).
-Consider the Mandelbrot set in the complex plane, produced by the simple rule that a complex number $c$ is in the set just in case the function
+The first is a toy example of the Mandelbrot world (Figure 3).
+The Mandelbrot set in the complex plane is generated by the simple rule that a complex number $c$ belongs to the set if the function